Vadskye/Rise/docs/standard_effects.md

     * Med range: low damage, r2 condition if lose HP
     * Med cone from self: r2 condition if no resistances
     * Med line, 10' wide, from self: r2 condition if no resistances
-    * Small radius around self: r2 condition if no resistances
+    * Enemies in Small radius from self: r2 condition if no resistances

 ### Higher rank specific examples